Simple Seedy Slaw

 4. Prepare the dressing by combining the garlic, olive oil, juice of 1 lemon, cumin and salt in a jar with a lid (or another container) and shake or mix thoroughly.

 5. Drizzle the dressing over the slaw and toss until all of the ingredients are lightly coated.
 Taste and add more lemon juice if the slaw needs a little more zip.
+Serve immediately or cover and refrigerate to marinate for several hours.

 Adapted from Cookie and Kate